 Poetry including unseen texts

-At The Marvell College, students will be undertaking their English Language GCSE which they will sit in the summer term of Year 10.
 In Year 10, the content will contain extra challenge for students as they embark upon their English GCSE courses.
 Students will develop their reading and writing skills by examining a wealth of short extracts, both fiction and non-fiction, from the 19th, 20th and 21st centuries focusing on developing retrieval, analytical and evaluative skills.
 We also explore ways to develop students’ creative and discursive writing abilities using various stimuli.

 Additionally, we integrate some of the English Literature content into Year 10 as students use poetry and other literature to inspire descriptive, narrative and discursive pieces of writing.